How to Build a Wood Slab Coffee Table (DIY Guide)

 This process is one of the most tedious as it’s quite time-consuming.
 It is however essential to ensure a beautiful smooth finish.
 I used my 125mm Dewalt random orbital sander for this job.
 Starting with an 80-grit sandpaper I slowly smoothed over the entire surface and the edges.
 I continued with this until any of the major marks left over from planing were gone.

 Step 4.
-Making the legs
+Making the Legs

 For the legs, I decided to use some branches from an apple tree that had been cut down the previous year.
 I removed the bark with a knife and sanded them all down.
 I wanted to keep some of the rustic charm so didn’t finish them off completely.
 I then carved the ends to ~1 inch thick so that they could slot into the ash slab.